dashbird/site/content/blog/monitoring-usage-and-maintaining-effectiveness.md

 ## Common Issues

 Almost all system performance deteriorates as time passes.
-Here are the most common system performance issues you'll probably run into, that you can resolve using AWS related services:
+Here are the most common system performance issues you'll probably run into, issues that can be tracked or resolved with <a href="https://dashbird.io">Dashbird</a>

-*   Uncontrolled data growth
+*   Uncontrolled growth
 *   Inaccurate or poor load balancing
 *   Connectivity issues
 *   Unreliable 3rd parties